davidmashburn/SeedWaterSegmenter/README.rst

     Download and install.

-    (SeedWater has not been tested yet with Canopy on Mac, but precedure should be similar to the one for Windows)
+    (SeedWater has not been tested yet with Canopy on Mac, but procedure should be similar to the one for Windows)

 Obtain a C compiler:
     Download XCode from the Mac App Store or from https://developer.apple.com/xcode/